J. Jayalalithaa: First term as Chief Minister (1991–1996)

 In 1992, her government introduced the "Cradle Baby Scheme".
 At that time the ratio of male to female in some parts of Tamil Nadu was skewed by the practice of female infanticide and the abortion of female foetuses.
 The government established centres in some areas, these being equipped to receive and place into adoption unwanted female babies.
+It was also promoted by Thottil Kuzhandhai (1995 film).
 The scheme was extended in 2011.
 Her party had 226 elected members to the assembly.
 Her government was the first to introduce police stations operated solely by women.
 She introduced 30% quota for women in all police jobs and established as many as 57 all-women police stations.
 There were other all-women establishments like libraries, stores, banks and co-operative elections.
 She began to be referred as Thanga Gopuram, Thanga Silai ('Golden Statue') by her followers.